ava-labs/avalanche-docs/docs/nodes/configure/chain-config-flags.md

 #### `skip-tx-indexing` (bool)

 If set to `true`, the node will not index transactions.
-TxLookupLimit can be still used to control unindexing old transactions.
+TxLookupLimit can be still used to control deleting old transaction indices.
 Defaults to `false`.

 ### VM Networking